Haseeb-Hassan66/Haseeb-Hassan66/README.md

 Currently exploring **full-stack development** and **AI/ML fundamentals**.
 Experienced in building **semester projects and personal tools** demonstrating strong **problem-solving, OOP design, and database integration skills**.

 Focused on creating **scalable, modular, and user-friendly applications**, with a drive to grow into software development and AI/ML roles.
+*Currently learning Python and exploring AI/ML.*

 ---